-- Constipation and haemorrhoids will continue due to relaxing of the muscles.
+- Constipation and haemorrhoids will continue due to the relaxing of the muscles.

-- You may have difficulty balancing while walking as the center of gravity changes.
+- You may have difficulty balancing while walking as the centre of gravity changes.

 - Leg cramps (or varicose veins) and back pain as the baby pushes against the back and the uterus exerts pressure on the veins carrying blood to the legs.

 - Itching in the belly area as the skin stretches to accommodate the baby.

 - Discomfort while sleeping as your tummy is oversized.